 I published a post about the genesis and development of this blog and how I write it here: The political is personal.
 I did a post of loose notes about how I photograph my kids here: Feeds self yogurt, effortlessly.
 Writer Abby Dorsey profiled lesbian fatherhood in general, including mine in particular, in an April 2013 piece in The Advocate (print and online editions): “The New Lesbian Dad.”

 And finally: after about eight years and for a number of reasons classic to personal narrative blogs, I left this place fallow for a while.
-I needed to acclimate to life without my dad, and with kids who were older (and Internet Users!), and a job that required a lot of off-line focus.
-Intermittently I’ve returned, but very much more on a “slow blog” publishing schedule.
-Sustainability for the win!
+During a long pause, I acclimated to life without my dad and with now-older kids and a job that required a lot of off-line focus.
+I’ve since published intermittently, on what might generously be described as a “slow blog” publishing schedule.
+Sometimes reeeeaaaaalllly slow.

 About this blog’s reception.

-Since this craft launched in 2006, Lesbian Dad has collected some nods of recognition which, in a fit of humility, I demoted from home page button (people used to do that in the early bloggy days!) to modest About page list:
+Since this craft launched in 2006, Lesbian Dad has collected various nods of recognition which, in a fit of only partial humility, I demoted from home page button (snicker not; people used to do that in the early bloggy days) to boasty About page list, herewith:

 - Weblog Awards Best New Blog (2006)